OPERATING SYSTEM MAINTENANCE

 4. If any problems are reported then click on the "Repair Disk Permissions" button.

-Check for Viruses (Frequency: every month?)
+Check for Viruses (Frequency: every month or after trouble)

 There is not too much to worry about in the Mac world but once in a while we need to run some protection for the occasional problems.
 We are still susceptible to the Microsoft Word viruses that have infiltrated the Windoze world.
 A new virus is concealing itself as a MP3 file and can cause damage (be careful of downloaded MP3 files).